The State of Florida Condo Insurance in 2026: What Board Members and Owners Need to Know

 Structural Integrity Reserve Studies (SIRS)

-Every condo association must complete a SIRS by December 31, 2025, and associations can no longer vote to waive or reduce funding for structural reserves.
-The study must cover:
+Every condo association must complete a SIRS, and associations can no longer vote to waive or reduce funding for structural reserves.
+The study must cover eight mandatory components: roof, load-bearing walls and primary structural members, floor systems, foundation, fireproofing and fire protection systems, plumbing, electrical systems, and waterproofing and exterior painting (including windows and exterior doors).

 2026 Insurance Budget Planning Guide

-Based on current market conditions, here's a practical budgeting framework for Florida condo associations:
+Based on current market conditions, here is a practical budgeting framework for Florida condo associations:

 | Coverage Line | Expected 2026 Change | Budget Recommendation |